YuHONGcheng0411/CVTC_M/README.md

 #### License
 This project is released under the [MIT License](LICENSE).

-#### Acknowledgements
-This work is supported by the National Natural Science Foundation of China (31930022, 12131020, etc.) and various provincial and municipal funds, see the paper [References](#references) for details.

 #### References
 See the "References" section of the paper "CVTC-M: Multimodal Model for Alzheimer’s Early Diagnosis with Interaction Mechanism Insights" for details.